rmnldwg/oral-cavity-paper/README.md

 # Patterns of Lymph Node Involvement for Oral Cavity Squamous Cell Carcinoma

-This repository provides the source code to reproduce all figures and table in our publication with the above title that we submitted to [JAMA Otolaryngology] and update them in case the data changes.
+This repository provides the source code to reproduce all figures and table in our publication with the above title that we intend to submit to [The Green Journal] and update them in case the data changes.
 Below we provide instructions on how to achieve this.

 > [!WARNING]
 > This paper is still under review and not yet published.
 Content and data here are still subject to change.